 13. Business Road Map.

-Business road-maps are execution-focused plans on the base of Vision, strategy, and goals that need to achieve in the near and far future, It should include more about the particularity growth plan for an entire organization with the defined time frame.
+Business road-maps are execution-focused plans on the basis of Vision, strategy, and goals that need to achieve in the near and far future, It should include more about the particularity growth plan for an entire organization with the defined time frame.
 A proper business road map needs to define the role and responsibility of each unit in an organization with a defined growth rate over time.

 - A business road map is a long view of where our organization is going and how we getting there.

-As Businesses comprising of multiple departments, a road-map prevents individual departments from diverting from the business focus as it defines each department’s role in upcoming growth.
+As Businesses comprising of multiple departments, a roadmap prevents individual departments from diverting from the business focus as it defines each department’s role in upcoming growth.

 14. When we start business revenue.